Over its history, Disney has made a lot of hit animated films with some beloved characters.

 Each heroine unlocks a fifth ability when they complete one of four randomly selected personal quests unique to each character.

 When a character enters a space with a shadow token they can battle it.
 Battling has each hero in the space that wants to contribute roll their dice.
-If the sum of the stars on the dice (1-3 successes per die) equal the shadow’s strength, they’re defeated and their token is flipped over.
+If the sum of the stars on the dice (1-3 successes per die) equals the shadow’s strength, they’re defeated and their token is flipped over.
 Meanwhile, the heroines will take one damage for each damage symbol rolled.
 Characters can opt to reroll one or both dice once.
 Other than potential health loss, there’s no immediate penalty for failing and the players can try again immediately.
 If a heroine’s health is reduced to zero the team track is reduced by one moving the team closer to that loss condition.

 Once all the shadow tokens have been flipped over and all character quests completed, all the heroines must attack the vortex to defeat it.
 Players that succeed have saved the realm and if they don’t, darkness will envelop the world and then you can introduce your kids to Massive Darkness or Chronicles of Drunagor Age of Darkness.
 Or try again.